Below is a list of the undergraduate-level Entomology courses at UW-Madison. The Course Guide is the official listing of courses for any given term.

 Pre-Reqs: 2 sem intro biol & 1 sem organic chem, or cons inst

 Entom/Agronomy/F&W Ecol/ME Tox 633 Ecotoxicology: Impacts on Individuals, 1 cr, Prof. Karasov, offered odd Fall.

 Course Description: Addresses absorption, biotransformation, elimination of toxins in a wide variety of taxa (plants, invertebrates, vertebrates), and includes lectures, current research presentations, and discussions.

 Pre-Reqs: M&EnvTox 632, or 2 sem intro biol & M&Envtox 631, or cons inst

-Entom/Agronomy/F&W Ecol/ME Tox 634 Ecotoxicology: Impacts on Populations, Communities and Ecosystems, 1 cr, Prof. Lindroth, offered odd Fall.
+Entom/Agronomy/F&W Ecol/ME Tox 634 Ecotoxicology: Impacts on Populations, Communities and Ecosystems, 1 cr, offered in odd-numbered Falls.

 Course Description: Focuses on the impact of toxicants on populations, communities, ecosystems, and includes risk evaluation.
 Includes lectures, current research presentations, and discussions.

 Pre-Reqs: M&EnvTox 633, or M&EnvTox 625, 626 & 631, or cons inst

 Entom 701 Advanced Taxonomy, 3 cr, Prof. Young, offered occasionally.